thunderbird/webext-docs/browserAction.rst

 .. api-section-annotation-hack::

-Either a simple *string*, setting the path of an icon to be used for all sizes, or an *object<integer, string>* defining icons for different sizes.
+Either a *string* to specify a relative path of a single icon to be used for all sizes, or a *dictionary object* to specify paths for multiple icons in different sizes, so the icon does not have to be scaled for a device with a different pixel density.
+Each entry is a *name-value* pair with *value* being a relative path to an icon file, and *name* its size.
 Example:

 .. literalinclude:: includes/IconPath.json
   :language: JSON

-At least the *16px* icon should be specified.
-The *32px* icon will be used on screens with a very high pixel density, if specified.
 See the `MDN documentation about choosing icon sizes <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/browser_action#choosing_icon_sizes>`__ for more information on this.
-All paths are relative to the root of the extension.

 .. _browserAction.ThemeIcons: